Steam car: Impact of Californian legislation

 General Motors introduced two experimental steam-powered cars in 1969.
 One was the SE 124 based on a converted Chevrolet Chevelle and the other was designated SE 101 based on the Pontiac Grand Prix.
-The SE 124 had its standard gasoline engine replaced with a 50 hp power Besler steam engine V4, using the 1920 Doble patents, the SE 101 was fitted with a 160 hp steam engine developed by GM Engineering.
+The SE 124 had its standard gasoline engine replaced with a 50 hp Besler steam engine V4, using the 1920 Doble patents, the SE 101 was fitted with a 160 hp steam engine developed by GM Engineering.
 Power was transferred via a Toric automatic gearbox.
 The results was disappointing.
 The steam engine was heavy and weighted 300 kg more than a standard V8 and gave about half the power.

 In October 1969, the Massachusetts Institute of Technology and the California Institute of Technology put out a challenge for a race August 1970 from Cambridge, Massachusetts to Pasadena, California for any college that wanted to participate in.
 The race was open for electric, steam, turbine power, and internal combustion engines: liquid-fueled, gaseous-fueled engines, and hybrids.
 Two steam-powered cars entered the race.
-University of California, San Diego's modified AMC Javelin and Worcester Polytech ic Institute's converted 1970 Chevrolet Chevelle called the tea kettle.
+University of California, San Diego's modified AMC Javelin and Worcester Polytechnic Institute's converted 1970 Chevrolet Chevelle called the tea kettle.
 Both dropped out on the second day of the race.

 The California Assembly passed legislation in 1972 to contract two companies to develop steam-powered cars.
 They were Aerojet Liquid Rocket Company of Sacramento and Steam Power Systems of San Diego.
 Aerojet installed a steam turbine into a Chevrolet Vega, while Steam Power Systems built the Dutcher, a car named after the company's founder, Cornelius Dutcher.
 Both cars were tested by 1974 but neither car went into production.
 The Dutcher is on display at the Petersen Automotive Museum in Los Angeles.

 Indy Cars

-Both Johnson and Lear had contemplated constructing steam-powered cars for the Indy 500, Johnson first in the early 1960s when with Controlled Steam Dynamics and in 1968 with Thermodynamic Systems and Lear in 1969.
+Both Johnson and Lear had contemplated constructing steam-powered cars for the Indianapolis 500, Johnson first in the early 1960s when with Controlled Steam Dynamics and in 1968 with Thermodynamic Systems and Lear in 1969.
 A third steam racing car was contemplated by a consortium of Planning Research Corporation and Andy Granatelli of STP Corporation.
 Lear proceeded with the idea and constructed a car, but ran out of funds while trying to develop the engine.
 The car is thought to be at the National Automobile and Truck Museum of the United States in Auburn, Indiana.
 Johnson was also noted as working on a steam-powered helicopter.